Discovering equations from data: symbolic regression in dynamical systems: Symbolic regression algorithms

 The method then assumes an approximation of the form

 where $\mathbf{\Xi}$ is a set of coefficients that determines the active terms in $f$, which must satisfy the sparsity requirement in equation \eqref{dotX} \cite{de2020pysindy,kaptanoglu2021pysindy}.

-That results in the algorithm initializing with the following matrices: \textbf{X} and $\dot{\textbf{X}}$.
+Thus, the algorithm initializes with the following matrices: \textbf{X} and $\dot{\textbf{X}}$.
 The first one is composed of time series of the variables measured from the system.
-The second one corresponds to the target matrix of time derivatives, generated by differentiating $\mathbf{X}$ through a set of differentiation methods available in the algorithm.
+The second corresponds to the target matrix of time derivatives, generated by differentiating $\mathbf{X}$ through a set of differentiation methods available in the algorithm.

-Next, the matrix $\Theta(\textbf{X})$ lists the candidate functions for the formulation of the sought symbolic expression.
+Finally, the matrix $\Theta(\textbf{X})$ lists the candidate functions for the formulation of the sought symbolic expression, which are user-defined.
 Through the regularization term $R(\mathbf{\Xi})$, used by the algorithm internally, restrictions are applied to the coefficients of the model's parameters, which characterizes the sparse regression.
-The parameter $\lambda$ describes the threshold to assume sparsity, and to achieve that, the software also uses the Pareto curve algorithm, thus ensuring a more parsimonious model and avoiding overfitting.
+The parameter $\lambda$ sets the sparsity threshold, and to achieve this, the software also uses the Pareto curve algorithm, which displays the simplest expression identified through regularization, thereby ensuring a more parsimonious model and reducing overfitting.

-\subsubsection{PySR}
+\subsection{PySR}

-Based on genetic algorithms and implemented in Julia, PySR's main advantage over the alternative GPLearn lies in the use of a framework with higher computational performance offered by this new programming language, while also standing out for its efficiency and robustness \cite{cranmer2023interpretable}.
+Based on genetic algorithms and implemented in the Julia programming language, PySR's main advantage over alternatives such as GPLearn lies in the use of a framework with higher computational performance offered by this new programming language, while also standing out for its efficiency and robustness, as discussed in \cite{cranmer2023interpretable}.

-Furthermore, in the Julia environment, it is possible to implement custom functions in the code using SIMD kernels.
-These kernels can be applied at runtime, ensuring high performance by processing multiple operations on data simultaneously, performing automatic differentiation, and handling populations of mathematical expressions, while taking advantage of its optimization to parallel computing \cite{cranmer2023interpretable}.
-In the aforementioned paper, the concept of the ``EmpiricalBench" was introduced, which is a tool designed to compare and evaluate different algorithms and measure the capabilities of symbolic regression in scientific applications.
+Furthermore, it is possible to implement custom functions in the code using SIMD kernels in Julia.
+These kernels can be applied at runtime, ensuring high performance by processing multiple operations on data simultaneously, performing automatic differentiation, and handling populations of mathematical expressions, while taking advantage of parallel computing \cite{cranmer2023interpretable}.
+In the aforementioned paper, a benchmarking tool named ``EmpiricalBench" was also proposed, with the objective of comparing, evaluate and measure the capabilities of different symbolic regression algorithms in scientific applications.